nynnejc/ITU-course-FAAFTW/lessons/week6.md

 ### Responsive design with media queries

-Nowadays people use different devices to access websites: desktops, tablets and mobile phones of all different sizes.
+Web developers must learn to design for various device sizes: desktops, tablets and mobile phones.
 Responsive design is a way to put together a website so that it automatically scales its content and elements to match the screen size of the viewer.
 It prevents that images are larger than the screen width, so visitors on mobile devices will see a visually attractive website as well

 For more information about responsive design, check this article: [Responsive Design](https://internetingishard.com/html-and-css/responsive-design/).